Chart Color Schemes

 The educational profile of Emerald - Cockatoo exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has educational challenges, with university qualification rates at 23.6%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area has university qualification rates of 23.6%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 16.1%, followed by postgraduate qualifications (4.3%) and graduate diplomas (3.2%).
-Trade and technical skills are prominent, with 41.3% of residents aged 15+ holding vocational credentials – advanced diplomas (12.9%) and certificates (28.4%).
+Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them, including advanced diplomas (12.9%) and certificates (28.4%).
+Educational participation is high, with 31.5% of residents currently enrolled in formal education, comprising 11.3% in primary, 9.6% in secondary, and 4.1% in tertiary education.

 Frequently Asked Questions - Education